Luisinhoas/Causal-Inference-GP1-/README.md

 ### b.
 Homoscedasticity problem.

-Now we have to focus in the next problem: it seems that we also have a problem of Heterocedasticity.
+Now I focused in the next problem: it seems that I also have a problem of Heterocedasticity.
 There are several ways to control this, but lets first focus on measuring if this is right.

 # 1. Previous.
 Bivariate OLS:
 The most simple OLS we have to run is the effect of the main independent variable (viodegames) on our dependent (average SAT grade).

 ```{r}
 OLS<-lm(data=data, act~video)